Mining Intelligence and News

 Summary:

-The mineral reserves at McArthur River are contained within seven zones: zones 1, 2, 3, 4, 4 South, A and B. There are currently two active mining zones (zone 2 and 4), one with development significantly advanced (zone 1), and one in the early stages of development (zone 4 South).
+The mineral reserves at McArthur River are contained within seven zones: zones 1, 2, 3, 4, 4 South, A and B. There are currently two active mining zones (zone 2 and 4), one with development significantly advanced (zone 1), and one in the early to mid-stages of development (zone 4 South).

 Zone 4 has been actively mined since 2010.
 The zone was divided into four freeze panels, and like in zone 2, as the freeze wall was expanded, the inner connecting freeze walls were decommissioned.
-Zone 4 has 103.9 million pounds of mineral reserves secured behind freeze walls, and it will be the main source of production for the next several years.
+Zone 4 has 87.5 million pounds of mineral reserves secured behind freeze walls, and it will be the main source of production for the next several years.
 Raisebore and blasthole stope mining will be used to recover the mineral reserves.

 There are three approved mining methods at McArthur River: raisebore mining, blasthole stope mining and boxhole mining.
 However, only raisebore and blasthole stope mining remain in use.
-Before we begin mining an area, we freeze the ground around it by circulating chilled brine through freeze holes to form an impermeable frozen barrier.
+Before begin mining an area, Cameco freeze the ground around it by circulating chilled brine through freeze holes to form an impermeable frozen barrier.

 Blasthole stope mining